-However, the Sugar Rush Stripey pepper may just be the most fascinating we have seen so far.
-We were lucky enough to get some seeds, and we planted and shared seeds to grow as many plants as possible!
+However, the Sugar Rush Stripey pepper may just be the most fascinating variety we have seen so far.
+We were lucky enough to get some seeds early on.
+We then planted some of our own, and shared seeds to grow as many plants as possible!

 Now that the peppers have ripened, we can finally share our thoughts on the striped Sugar Rush pepper.
 In this article, I’ll go through everything we know about this pepper, along with our opinion on the flavor and heat.